top of page

 Patrick Schneider

-Paul warned the Ephesian church elders: "Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers.
+Paul warned the church elders of Ephesus: "Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers.
 Be shepherds of the church of God, which he bought with his own blood" (Acts 20:28).
-He also gave these instructions to Timothy of Lystra:
+He also gave these instructions to Timothy:

 Whoever aspires to be an overseer desires a noble task.
 Now the overseer is to be above reproach, faithful to his wife, temperate, self-controlled, respectable, hospitable, able to teach, not given to drunkenness, not violent but gentle, not quarrelsome, not a lover of money.
 He must manage his own family well and see that his children obey him, and he must do so in a manner worthy of full respect.
 (If anyone does not know how to manage his own family, how can he take care of God's church?)
 He must not be a recent convert, or he may become conceited and fall under the same judgment as the devil.
 He must also have a good reputation with outsiders, so that he will not fall into disgrace and into the devil's trap (1 Tim.
 3:1–7).